turingschool/backend-curriculum-site/module2/lessons/diagramming_request_response_cycle.md

 * server

 ## Warm Up
 * In your notebook, draw a diagram of how the web works.
-Assume the IP address for the website you're visiting is stored in cache (and therefore no need to go through the DNS lookup).
-Include in this diagram how your server would go about creating the response.
-You can assume your server is built with an MVC structure.
+* Assume the IP address for the website you're visiting is stored in cache (and therefore no need to draw the entire DNS lookup process).
+* Include in this diagram how your server would go about creating the response.
+* You can assume your server is built with the MVC design pattern.

 ## The Request Response Cycle
 With a group of 3-4 people, draw out a diagram on a poster of how a client and server interact.

 #### Walk the Room
 Take a minute to circulate through the room.
-Mentally compare and contrast the other posters to your own groups'.
+Mentally compare and contrast the other posters to the diagram made by your own group.
+What differences do you see?
+Which details are included that your group forgot?

 ** break **